awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cross-realm.md

    + The realm for the cluster that you specified when you set up the Active Directory domain controller
    + The cross\-realm trust principal password that you specified as `passwordt` in [Step 4: Configure an Incoming Trust on the Active Directory Domain Controller](#emr-kerberos-ad-configure-trust)\.
    + A `KdcAdminPassword`, which you can use to administer the cluster\-dedicated KDC\.
-   + The user logon name and password of the Active Directory account with computer join privileges that you created in [Step 4: Configure an Incoming Trust on the Active Directory Domain Controller](#emr-kerberos-ad-configure-trust)\.
+   + The user logon name and password of the Active Directory account with computer join privileges that you created in [Step 3: Add User Accounts to the Domain for the EMR Cluster](#emr-kerberos-ad-users)\.

    The following example launches a kerberized cluster\.

    ```
    aws emr create-cluster --name "MyKerberosCluster" \
    --release-label emr-5.10.0 \
-   --instance-type m3.xlarge \
+   --instance-type m4.large \
    --instance-count 3 \
    --ec2-attributes InstanceProfile=EMR_EC2_DefaultRole,KeyName=MyEC2KeyPair \
    --service-role EMR_DefaultRole \